Following are basic definitions of terms you should know to understand the concepts of affiliate marketing.

-Marketing List: A list of names and email addresses of prospects to whom to market.
+Marketing list: A list of email addresses of past, current and potential customers.

 Opt-in form: A form displayed on a website to collect a visitor's name and email address.
-When a site visitor submits the form, it allows promotional email to be sent to him or her on behalf of the site.
-Without this permission, the email is considered SPAM and is illegal.
+When a site visitor submits the form, it grants permission for promotional email to be sent to him or her.

-Payment Processor: A service, such as PayPal, that handles the payment from the business to the affiliate.
+Payment processor: A service, such as Skrill or PayPal, often used by a business to handle commission payment from the business to the affiliate.

 Residual commissions: Additional money paid to the affiliate, generated from subsequent purchases by the affiliate's referrals (i.e. requiring no additional effort by the affiliate).

 Sponsor: The person who introduces or who is credited with introducing someone to an affiliate opportunity.
 Although it might seem to imply more, a "sponsor" (relative to affiliate marketing) does nothing more than make an introduction.

 Upline: The people who enter a promotion before you.
 Your sponsor is your direct upline.

 Website: Any commercial or personal page on the Internet with a web address (i.e. a URL).
 For example, Amazon.com and Facebook.com are commercial (or business) websites; your Facebook timeline and many blogs are personal websites.
 Verypaid.com is a personal website, because nothing is bought or sold on the site.